JanosJiri/cqdyn/README.md

-# Coefficient-based Quantum Dynamics (cQDyn)
+# cQDyn: coefficient-based Quantum Dynamics
 `cQDyn` is a Python package for simulating quantum dynamics using state coefficients and Hamiltonian matrices.
-The code allows inclusion of external field via interaction Hamiltonian.
+The code allows the inclusion of an external field via the interaction Hamiltonian.

 ## Theory